kallehahtela/smart-cycle-market/server/note.md

   1. User must be authenticated (optional).
   2. Find all the products with sorted date (apply limit/pagination if needed).
   3. Format data.
   4. And send the response back.

+- `/listings`
+  1. User must be authenticated
+  2. Find all the products created by this user (apply pagination if needed).
+  3. Format Data.
+  4. And send the response back.